jwwwun/spiroo-ibis-chrysalis-case/README.md

 ### Based on / derived from:

-- **Ibis Trackers & Chrysalis Trackers** © 2025 by Bris Ibis — [github.com/brisfknibis/Chrysalis-Trackers](https://github.com/brisfknibis/Chrysalis-Trackers/tree/main) — licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+- **Ibis Trackers & Chrysalis Trackers** © 2025 by Bris Ibis: [github.com/brisfknibis/Chrysalis-Trackers](https://github.com/brisfknibis/Chrysalis-Trackers/tree/main) — licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
-- **Miro Cases** by spironoo — [github.com/spironoo/miro-cases](https://github.com/spironoo/miro-cases) — licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+- **Miro Cases** by spironoo: [github.com/spironoo/miro-cases](https://github.com/spironoo/miro-cases) — licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 You are free to:
-- **Share** — copy and redistribute the material in any medium or format
+- **Share**: copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material
+- **Adapt**: remix, transform, and build upon the material

 Under the following terms:
-- **Attribution** — You must give appropriate credit to all original creators
+- **Attribution**: You must give appropriate credit to all original creators
-- **NonCommercial** — You may not use the material for commercial purposes
+- **NonCommercial**: You may not use the material for commercial purposes
-- **ShareAlike** — If you remix or build upon this material, you must distribute your contributions under the same license
+- **ShareAlike**: If you remix or build upon this material, you must distribute your contributions under the same license

 See [`LICENSE`](./LICENSE) for full license text.